-Whatever it is you think you are capable of achieving, stop and remove 50% of it right there and then.
+Whatever you think you are capable of achieving, stop and remove 50% of it.
 Get rid of the other half until the first half is complete.
-Obviously “half” is a horizontal slice as opposed to a vertical slice.

-When it came to crunch time, James gave us a difficult problem and empowered us to make it work.
-There is nothing like challenge, accountability and trust to unite a team, in order to set yourself up for success.
+When it came to it, James gave us a difficult problem to solve and empowered us to make it work.
+There is nothing like challenge, accountability and trust to unite a team and set yourself up for success.
 James showed great leadership which lead us to success quickly.

-Pressure can ignite an individual or a team to think differently, and accept the (what might have previously been deemed) unacceptable.
+Pressure can ignite a team to think differently, and accept the (what might have previously been deemed) unacceptable.
 I didn’t think we’d launch in 4 weeks and I didn’t think we could cut down the MVP but we did.

-7. A lack of features can be a very good thing
+# 7. A lack of features is a very good thing

-If you go by just the feedback, sales and conversion so far, it would be easy to think that the product is great as it is — that’s because it is great as it is — even with half an MVP.
+If you go by the feedback, sales and conversion, it would be easy to think that the product is great as it is — that’s because it is great as it is — even with half an MVP.
 It just goes to show that less is often better.

-To be expected after launch, we have been fixing bugs and improving UX but now we’re starting the next big phase of KIDLY — opening up the shop to the public.
+To be expected after launch, we’ve been fixing bugs and improving UX but now we’re starting the next big phase of Kidly — going public.